Loader gif

 source: IRS Publication 505

 Find out which IRS tax bracket you are in.
-Estimate your tax year 2022 and 2023 tax rates with our tax bracket calculator.
+Estimate your tax year 2024 and 2025 tax rates with our tax bracket calculator.

-As you can see, the tax rate jumps as much as 10 percent from one level to the next, which can be significant when your earnings spike during the year.
+As you can see, the tax rate jumps as much as 10% from one level to the next, which can be significant when your earnings spike during the year.
+But you can’t always fight the move into a higher tax bracket — nor would you want to!

-The real challenge comes when your income varies from year to year.
+However, the real challenge comes when your income varies from year to year.

 Dealing with variable income

-But don’t worry — there are strategies you can use to balance out your taxable income over time and avoid higher tax brackets.
+But don’t worry — there are tax strategies you can use to balance out your taxable income over time and avoid higher tax brackets.
 For example, you can delay paying tax on certain income until retirement or move income and deductions around.
 By being proactive, you can take control of your finances and feel confident about your tax situation.

-Don’t forget to consider state tax as well if you live or work in a state with income tax.
+Tax Tip: Don’t forget to consider state tax as well if you live or work in a state with income tax.

 Five ways to avoid spiking into a higher tax bracket this year

-1. Contribute to retirement plans.
+1. Contribute to retirement plans or other pre-tax accounts.

 2. Avoid selling too many assets in one year.

 Say you have a stock that’s gone up in a short period.
-You’d like to sell it and cash in on those gains.
+You’d like to sell it and cash in on those capital gains.

 3. Time your income and business expenses.